andy-iskauskas/hmer/cran-comments.md

 ## R CMD check results
 2 NOTEs:
-* Possibly misspelled words in DESCRIPTION (Goldstein, Seheult): these are not misspelled.
+* Possibly misspelled words in DESCRIPTION (Iskauskas, Goldstein, Seheult): these are not misspelled.
 * The DOI in the CITATION and DESCRIPTION is for a new JSS publication that will be registered after publication on CRAN.

 There were no ERRORs or WARNINGs.